-When Hans Wilsdorf and his brother-in-law Alfred Davis founded the firm of Wilsdorf & Davis in London, at first they imported watches from a variety of Swiss manufacturers.
-When Wilsdorf decided that he wanted a good quality small movement watch to sell as a wristwatch he formed a relationship with the firm of Jean Aegler in Biel/Bienne.
+When Hans Wilsdorf and his brother-in-law Alfred Davis founded the firm of Wilsdorf & Davis in London, they imported watches from a variety of Swiss manufacturers.
+When Wilsdorf decided that he wanted a good quality small movement watch to sell as a wristwatch he placed a large order with the firm of Jean Aegler in Biel/Bienne.
 Business between Rolex and Aegler flourished until by 1920 Rolex was Aegler’s largest customer.
-The post war slump must have hit even Rolex's business hard, and Hermann Aegler invested in the survival of his largest customer by purchasing 6,960 shares and was appointed to the board.
+The post war slump that followed World War One must have hit Wilsdorf's business hard, and Hermann Aegler invested in the survival of his largest customer by purchasing 6,960 shares and was appointed to the board.

 From 1927 to 1929 George T. Gruen was trained at Aegler.

-Gruen were a watch manufacturer in their own right, as well as buying movements from Aegler.
+Gruen were a Swiss watch manufacturer in their own right, as well as buying movements from Aegler.
 During the Great Depression of the 1930s Gruen's sales of watches in the USA plummeted.
-Gruen ceased buying in movements from other Swiss manufacturers and made all their Swiss movements in their own factory called the Gruen Precision Factory.
-Aegler became the sole supplier of movements to Rolex and in exchange the trading name was changed to Aegler S.A.
-Rolex Watch Co., although the company remained owned by the Aegler and Borer families.
-When the Gruen Precision Factory was sold in 1977 the building was acquired by Aegler.
+Gruen ceased buying in movements from other Swiss manufacturers and made all their Swiss movements in their own factory in Biel/Bienne called the Gruen Precision Factory, which they had built in 1922.